Teaching Portfolio

 Problem sets

 The course has 14 problem sets, one per lecture.
-Rather than posing game-theoretic problems in the abstract, every problem set is set in an original fictional world — Geneseo, a continent with its own states, political factions, history, and geography — that develops over the arc of the course.
-Each problem set introduces a new episode in Geneseo’s politics and asks students to apply the tools from the corresponding lecture to understand it.
+Rather than posing game-theoretic problems in the abstract, every problem set is set in an original fictional world — Olympia, a continent with its own states, political factions, history, and geography — that develops over the arc of the course.
+Each problem set introduces a new episode in Olympia’s politics and asks students to apply the tools from the corresponding lecture to understand it.
 The narrating voice is Socrates.

 PS 398: Strategic International Relations

 PS 398 is an upper-division seminar on formal models in international relations.
-The structure differs from PS 231: three long problem sets rather than 14 short ones, set in the same Geneseo world but developed more slowly, interleaved with readings from the IR literature.
+The structure differs from PS 231: three long problem sets rather than 14 short ones, set in the same Olympia world but developed more slowly, interleaved with readings from the IR literature.
 A shorter video series delivers the formal content asynchronously; synchronous sessions are split between problem-solving and structured paper discussion.

 Syllabus · Sample problem set · Notes